-In May 2018 four children were chosen from the senior class at Boyanup Primary School in Western Australia to participate in a war memorial research project.
-We started by walking down to our local war memorial and then chose a name off the plaque.
+In May 2018, four children were chosen from the senior class at Boyanup Primary School in Western Australia to participate in a war memorial research project.
+We started by walking down to our local war memorial and then each child chose a name from the plaque.

-One child chose to do her great uncle, a bomber pilot who died when his plane exploded on take off around D Day.
-By using the National Archives, Anzac Heros (a site developed by a local person about all the first world war veterans in the south west of WA.
-He transcribed the information from the national archives records), Ancestory family history site and asking for information through the local papers we filled in details of their life and their families.
+One child chose her great uncle, a bomber pilot who died when his plane exploded on take off around D Day.
+By using the National Archives, Anzac Heros (a site about all the first world war veterans in south west WA), Ancestory family history site and asking for information through the local papers, we filled in details of their life and families.

 We then went to map the journey from Boyanup to the training camps in Egypt, battle sites and journey home or the cemetery they are interred in.